 The Stages of Team Development Model helps you in these four key areas:

 You Must Have Senior Leadership's Complete Support

 Never embark on this process without getting the approval and commitment of your senior leadership team.
 You need their long-term commitment to be successful.

 When things go wrong, and progress isn't as swift as you might like in some areas - and it is bound to happen - your senior leadership must be in it for the long-haul.
 And this only happens when they have an understanding of the big picture and the long-term benefits that are going to be delivered to the business, even as you circumnavigate hiccups and short-term failures.

 If you want to create cynicism in the workplace, the best way to do it is to start a process like this, and then have the pin pulled on you because results aren't happening fast.
 This is a long-term process - not a short-term fix (even though, often there are terrific short-term wins!).

 Contact us if you would like advice and strategies on how to kick-start conversations, with members in the senior leadership team, so that you gain commitment.

 Below is a general overview, of each of the stages of team development, that team members' pass through to becoming an empowered, self-reliant team.
 You can access the matrix (shown in the image immediately below) that describes in specific detail the behaviors of the team, the team leader, and the results that can be expected at each stage of the team building program.
-When you download the matrix it will give you a very clear tool to help you understand the specific behaviors you want the team to use to progress through to self-empowerment.
+When you download the matrix, it will give you an obvious tool to help you understand the specific behaviors you want the team to use to progress through to self-empowerment.

 Using the autocratic style of telling people what to do certainly does get things done.
 However, this style of leadership is found to be not so effective in building a high-performance team.